University Administrative Policies

 6. Reporting Procedures

 Suspected violations of this policy (e.g., any incidents involving the unauthorized access to, destruction of, or misuse of information or Systems by employees, students, or other Users) must be reported to the appropriate Dean, Director, or department head, and the ISPO.
 In the case of a suspected violation of civil or criminal law, the ISPO will notify UNM Police Department, UNM Internal Audit, and/ or Office of University Counsel (OUC), as appropriate.
 Suspected violations by non-employees will be referred to the appropriate authorities.
-UNM Internal Audit or The Office of Compliance Ethics and Equal Opportunity (CEEO) should be contacted if assistance is needed to identify the appropriate authority.
+UNM Internal Audit or The Office of Compliance, Ethics & Equal Opportunity (CEEO) should be contacted if assistance is needed to identify the appropriate authority.

 7. Sanctions